-Trident will submit a teach-out plan or appropriate agreement to WASC and the Accrediting Commission for their prior approval upon the unlikely occurrence of any of the following:
+Trident will submit a teach-out plan or appropriate agreement to WASC Senior College and University Commission for prior approval upon the unlikely occurrence of any of the following:

-- The Secretary of Education notifies WASC that the Secretary has initiated 1) an emergency action against Trident in accordance with Section 487(c)(1)(G) of the HEA, or 2) an action to limit, suspend, or terminate Trident University International's participation in any Title IV, HEA program in accordance with Section 487(c)(1)(F) HEA, and that a teach-out plan is required. - WASC acts to withdraw, terminate, or suspend accreditation or candidacy of Trident. - Trident notifies WASC that it intends to cease operations entirely or close a location that provides 100 percent of at least one program. - A state licensing or authorizing agency notifies WASC that Trident's license or legal authority to provide an educational program has been or will be revoked.
+- The Secretary of Education notifies WSCUC that the Secretary has initiated 1) an emergency action against Trident in accordance with Section 487(c)(1)(G) of the HEA, or 2) an action to limit, suspend, or terminate Trident University International's participation in any Title IV, HEA program in accordance with Section 487(c)(1)(F) HEA, and that a teach-out plan is required. - WSCUC acts to withdraw, terminate, or suspend accreditation or candidacy of Trident. - Trident notifies WASC that it intends to cease operations entirely or close a location that provides 100 percent of at least one program. - A state licensing or authorizing agency notifies WSCUC that Trident's license or legal authority to provide an educational program has been or will be revoked.